-- the financial statements and notes, set out on pages 6 to 40, are in accordance with the Corporations Act 2001, including: - (a) giving a true and fair view of the financial position of the Society as at 30 June 2009 and of its performance, for the financial year ended on that date; and - (b) complying with Australia Accounting Standards (including Accounting Interpretations) and the Corporations Regulations 2001; and - 2. the financial report also complies with International Financial Reporting Standards as disclosed in note 1. - 3. there are reasonable grounds to believe that the Society will be able to pay its debts as and when they become due and payable.
+- 1. the financial statements and notes, set out on pages 7 to 41, are in accordance with the Corporations Act 2001, including: - (a) giving a true and fair view of the financial position of the Society as at 30 June 2010 and of its performance, for the financial year ended on that date; and - (b) complying with Australia Accounting Standards (including Accounting Interpretations) and the Corporations Regulations 2001; and - 2. the financial statements also comply with International Financial Reporting Standards as disclosed in note 1. - 3. there are reasonable grounds to believe that the Society will be able to pay its debts as and when they become due and payable.